swcarpentry/website/_posts/2016/01/2016-01-11-strategic-plan.md

 our community.
 As you look over this document, we hope you won’t hesitate to provide feedback that will help SCF clarify its mission, nurture its strengths, and reach its aspirations.
-If you have any questions or suggestions, we hope you'll get in touch.
+If you have any questions or suggestions, we hope you'll get in touch through comments on this post.

-Even better, if you’d like to be instrumental in the annual revision of this strategic plan, we hope you might consider [running for the 2016 Steering Committee.](http://software-carpentry.org/blog/2015/12/call-for-candidates-elections-2016.html)
+Even better, if you’d like to be instrumental in the annual revision of this strategic plan, please consider [running for the 2016 Steering Committee.](http://software-carpentry.org/blog/2015/12/call-for-candidates-elections-2016.html)